Meet Benny Fife

 Storytelling has been around since sapiens started speaking.
 From the time I first started reading, there would always be ‘voices’ assigned to certain characters as I read.
 When I met my wife 20 years ago, part of what drew us together was our love for literature.
 In the ensuing years, we’ve read aloud to each other and our children hundreds of books.

-Before I began narrating books professionally, I was commuting for about 90 minutes a day to work.
+Before I began narrating books professionally, I was commuting for about 90 minutes a day for work.
 I’ve listened to narrations by some extreme beginners (as I was just a few years ago), listened to text-to-speech versions of e-books, and on up to some superb professional performers like George Guidall and Ann Larkin.
 The time saving nature of listening to a book (I can listen anywhere – on my drive to get groceries, on my morning walk, in the middle of doing other tasks – dishes, yardwork etc.) has probably more than quadrupled the amount of books I’m able to read.